DE0CH/errorpp/README.md

 As of the moment, the error propagation only supports expanding addition, multiplication, division and real number exponent.
 If you input anything else such as `sin(x)` it will throw an error.
 If you want see more functions implemented, open an issue, or better yet, make a pull request!

 # How to use
 In its core, it uses `sympy` to process the expression. the `errorpp.propagate` function will take a `sympy` expression as the argument return the `sympy` expression with the error propagated.
+If your variables are all positive, you can pass in `absolute=False` to prevent the program from wrapping variables in absolute sign, which makes a cleaner output as `sympy` can cancel variables more easily.

 You can also use the counterpart `errorpp.propagate_latex` which takes a string of latex expression as the argument and output the latex expression with the error propagated.

 Alternatively, you directly call this from the terminal, which takes an latex equation as its first argument and print the latex expression with the error propagated to standard output.
+Use `--no-absolute` to prevent the program from wrapping variables in absolute sign.

 Since the code base is quite small, I won't make a website with the documentation, but instead I will write the explanation in the docstring in the source code.